Touffy/client-zip/README.md

 # Compatibility

-This will only work in modern browsers with [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) support (that means no IE at all).
-The code relies heavily on async iterables and, since version 2, on BigInts, so it *will not work on anything earlier than 2020*.
-[Version 1.x](https://www.npmjs.com/package/client-zip/v/nozip64) could be transpiled down to support browsers from as far back as mid-2015, as long as they have Streams.

-SSR frameworks like Next/Nuxt won’t be able to run — or even parse — client-zip on the server-side.
-Please look at [this issue for help on how to dynamically include client-zip in that scenario](https://github.com/Touffy/client-zip/issues/28#issuecomment-1018033984).
+client-zip works in all modern browsers (and Deno) out of the box.
+If you bundle it with your app and try to transpile it down to lower than ES2020, it will break because it needs BigInts.
+[Version 1.x](https://www.npmjs.com/package/client-zip/v/nozip64) may be painfully transpiled down to as low as ES2015.

-The default release of version 2 targets ES2020 and is a bare ES6 module + an IIFE version optimized for ServiceWorkers.
-Version 1 packages were built for ES2018.
+The default release of version 2 targets ES2020 and is a bare ES6 module + an IIFE version suitable for a ServiceWorker's `importScript`.
+Version 1 releases were built for ES2018.

-Though in itself not a feature of client-zip, streaming through a ServiceWorker is practically a must-have for large archives.
-Sadly, there's an old bug in Safari that made it impossible there until Technology Preview 138 (released 20 jan.
-2022).

 When necessary, client-zip will generate Zip64 archives.
 Those are not readable by every ZIP reader out there, especially with the streaming flag.